B1. Number Sense

 Allow sufficient time for students to explore and discuss various problem-solving strategies.

-Circulate among students and intervene as needed by asking questions such as:
+Circulate among students and provide support by asking questions such as:

 • How can you represent this situation differently?
 How can using another representation help you solve the problem?